UPDATED Mar. 2, 2021

 Who is Eligible to Receive the Vaccine?

-The following groups are part of group 1a and are eligible now to receive the vaccine, according to Oregon Health Authority (OHA):
+The following groups are eligible now to receive the vaccine, according to Oregon Health Authority (OHA):

 - All OYA staff and contractors who work in OYA facilities, including teachers and healthcare providers.

 - All staff who care for OYA youth in contracted residential programs in the community.

 - OYA staff who provide direct support to youth but who don’t work full-time in a facility, such as juvenile parole/probation officers and foster care certifiers.

 - Anyone age 65 or older.

 - For up-to-date information on who’s eligible, see the Oregon Health Authority website here.

 What if a Youth Doesn’t Want the Vaccine, or if Their Parent Doesn’t Want Them to Get It?

 Youth are not required to have the vaccine at this time.
 If youth do not wish to receive the vaccine, all they need to do is refuse the shot when it’s offered.